font71/VirNA/README.md

 python3 setup.py build_ext --inplace

-To test that the tool is working properly do the following: cd ..
+To test that the tool is working properly do the following:
 ./minspan.py -m 1000.fasta
+The file 1000.fasta is provided as zip archive in examples/example_files.zip

 Two files should be written in the examples directory: msn.gml and variants.
 The first one contains the Minimum Spanning Network produced by the tool which can be visualized with specific network visualizers such as Cytoscape (<https://cytoscape.org/>).
 The second one contains all the mutations individuated in the analyzed genome sequences.